Sedatdynn/posts-app-tdd-clean-archi/README.md

 # Posts-app-tdd-clean-archi

-Posts-app  Application created with flutter by using TDD Clean Architecture with Bloc.
+Posts-app created with flutter by using TDD Clean Architecture with Bloc.
+In this app getting posts from API and can create posts.
+Also listen internet connection and handle situation depends on.

 ### Libraries & Tools Used